Skip to main content

 Mark Tilden

-The two servos are similar in components, but their gearboxes are configured for different functions.
+The two servos are essentially the same (in most variants of the EC200 boxes), but their gearboxes are configured for different functions.
 The shift servo’s zero point is in the middle of the range with 45 degrees plus and minus for forward and reverse shift.
 The throttle servo’s zero point is at one end of the range.
+Depending one the revision number of the servo PCB, the same servo version can be configured to function either as a gear or throttle servo.

 Jim Martyn